Configure Teams with three tiers of protection

 For the sensitive tier, we'll restrict access to web-only for unmanaged devices.
 (Note that guests often don't have devices that are managed by your organization.
 If you allow guests in any of the tiers, consider what kinds of devices they'll be using to access teams and sites and set your unmanaged device policies accordingly.)

-For the highly sensitive tier, we'll use Azure Active Directory authentication context with the sensitivity label to trigger a custom conditional access policy when people access the SharePoint site associate with the team.
+For the highly sensitive tier, we'll use Microsoft Entra authentication context with the sensitivity label to trigger a custom conditional access policy when people access the SharePoint site associate with the team.

 Conditional access across Teams-related services

 The conditional access settings in sensitivity labels only affect SharePoint access.
-If you want to expand conditional access beyond SharePoint, you can Create an Azure Active Directory conditional access policy for all apps and services in your organization instead.
+If you want to expand conditional access beyond SharePoint, you can Create a Microsoft Entra Conditional Access policy for all apps and services in your organization instead.
 To configure this policy specifically for Microsoft 365 services, select the Office 365 cloud app under Cloud apps or actions.

 Using a policy that affects all Microsoft 365 services can lead to better security and a better experience for your users.
 For example, when you block access to unmanaged devices in SharePoint only, users can access the chat in a team with an unmanaged device, but will lose access when they try to access the Files tab.
 Using the Office 365 cloud app helps avoid issues with service dependencies.